July 10, 2025, 5:33 am | Read time: 4 minutes

 Tips for Culture Enthusiasts

 Barga is known for its vibrant cultural scene.
 Numerous galleries, studios, and small theaters shape the town’s image.
-Particularly noteworthy is the “Barga Jazz Festival,” which has been held every summer since 1986 over several weeks.
+Particularly noteworthy is the “Barga Jazz Festival,” which has been held every summer since 1986 for several weeks.
 The event series includes concerts, jam sessions, workshops, and culinary events, spread across various locations in and around the town.

 A trip to Italy is, of course, appealing not least for its culinary aspects.
-Beyond the mentioned Fish and Chips Festival, Barga’s cuisine is heavily influenced by the Garfagnana region–the mountainous area in which the town is located.
+Beyond the mentioned Fish and Chips Festival, Barga’s cuisine is heavily influenced by the Garfagnana region–the mountainous area where the town is located.
 Traditional specialties include spelt and chestnut soups, Polenta di Neccio (polenta made from chestnut flour), and artisanal sausages, such as the region’s typical Prosciutto Bazzone: an air-dried ham with a protected designation of origin.